Kayli/logspub/psychology/psychology.md

   - high nfcc individuals might prefer clear and decisive leaders and may be more prone to stereotyping and resistance to change

+## social psychology

+- major findings
+  - worthless groups may appear worthwile
+    - individuals who go through a difficult or unpleasant initiation process may later perceive the group more positively to justify the effort they expended [27]

+  -

 ## interesting facts

 - сумчатая мышь https://youtu.be/USFhhovkurE?t=4943